-Station 5: Agility (AGL) – For the Agility station, players complete in our 5-10-5 drill.
+Station 5: Agility (AGL) – Players complete in our 5-10-5 drill.
 Players run 5-yards touch the line turn and run 10-yards touch the line and turn and run 5-yards through the start line.
 Players will be laser-timed.

-The rating each player will receive for each stat will depend on how they compare to the rest of the players in that age group.
+The rating each player receives for each stat depends on how they compare to the rest of the players in that age group.

 NOTE: For the stations that involve using soccer balls, kids that were born in 2011 and before will use a size 4 ball.
 If they were born after 2011 they will use a size 5 ball.

-The Player Card Combine takes place later in the day on Saturday.
+The Player Card Combine takes place at certain designated times at each All-American Series event.
 Detail times with the Event Itinerary will be sent to all players as we get closer to the event date.

 All Player Cards ratings are released after our All-American Series events are completed for the summer.
 This allows us determine accurate ratings for each player by using a scaled rating system for all players we see this summer based on the specific birthyear and gender of the player.

-All cards will be uploaded to player’s profiles featured on Soccer Youth and emailed to each player for their social platforms.
+All cards are uploaded to player’s profiles featured on socceryouth.com and emailed to each player for their own social platforms.

-The Player Card is a good way to determine where your player stands in comparison to other players from around the country in your player’s age group.
+The Player Card Combine is a great way to determine where your player stands in comparison to other players from around the country in your players age group.
 There is a wide variety of drills that go into it and can help show where your player might need to improve your game.